This year marks the 31st birthday of "The New New Product Development Game," a paper by Hirotaka Takeuchi and Ikujiro...

 Saddest of all?
 Nothing has come along to disrupt Agile.

-It's time to go beyond the Agile framework.
+It's time to invent a post-Agile framework.
 Let's start with what agility is and isn't.

 Agile is more than a development practice